derf/Travel-Routing-DE-VRR/README.md

 in the archlinux User Repository (AUR).
 Both provide the commandline client and the Perl module.

-If you are using another distribution and/or would prefer a more recent version, you have four installation options:
+If you are using another distribution or would prefer a more recent version, you have four installation options:

 * Nightly `.deb` builds for Debian-based distributions
 * Installing the latest release from CPAN
 * Installation from source
 * Using a Docker image

-Except for Docker, __efa__ is available in your PATH after installation.
+Except for Docker, **efa** is available in your PATH after installation.
 You can run `efa --version` to verify this.
 Documentation is available via `man efa`.